-Transmit digital output values from the automation system to the measuring device.
+Transmit discrete output values from the automation system to the measuring device.

-Digital output values are used by the automation system to enable and disable device functions.
+Discrete output values are used by the automation system to enable and disable device functions.

-Digital output values cyclically transmit discrete output values, including the status, from the automation system to the measuring device.
+Digital Output modules cyclically transmit discrete output values, along with the status, from the automation system to the measuring device.
 The discrete output value is transmitted in the first byte.
 The second byte contains status information pertaining to the output value.